QueryClick/lunch-and-learn/session-two/README.md

 So what did we actually just do there?
 Good question!

 1. We created a new Promise and assigned it to a variable named `myPromise`.
 This promise has two arguments passed within it - `resolve` and `reject`.
 2. Within this Promise, we created a [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) that will execute code within its callback after 2 seconds (2000 milliseconds).
+Imagine this [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) was an API call to large/slow data.
 3. Within this callback, we use the passed argument `resolve` to resolve the `Promise` with the string `this will resolve in 2 seconds...`
 4. We then call `myPromise` variable with a `.then()` attached to it and within its callback, we console log the value returned (the string above).